Photo by Attic Fire

 HOURS: 10:00 AM - 5:00 PM (LAST ADMISSION 4:15 PM).
 TUES - SUN.

-HOLIDAY CLOSINGS: MLK DAY, PRESIDENTS' DAY, ST. PATRICK'S DAY, EASTER, MEMORIAL DAY, JULY 4, LABOR DAY, THANKSGIVING, CHRISTMAS DAY, NEW YEAR'S DAY
+HOLIDAY CLOSINGS: MLK DAY, PRESIDENTS' DAY, ST. PATRICK'S DAY, EASTER, MEMORIAL DAY, JULY 4, LABOR DAY, THANKSGIVING, CHRISTMAS EVE, CHRISTMAS DAY, NEW YEAR'S DAY

 PIONEERS IN PRESERVATION PASS: For the discounted price of $21.00 you can visit the homes where Savannah's preservation movement began: William Scarbrough House (Ships of the Sea), Isaiah Davenport House, and the Andrew Low House.